aleksandr-vin/aleksandr-vin.github.io/_posts/2023-11-26-azure-refresh-button-worshiper.md

 > (There should be a browser plugin with customizable intervals per every _refresh_ button to be pressed on that portal --- just kidding,
 > there should be no custom intervals, that extension should just hit-that-button automatically or it would be from MSFT too).

 Then I've checked and there was no such browser extension.
-And literally, while I was waiting for the experiments' runs and endpoints' deployments on Azure, I've made an MVP of such Safari Extension myself:
+And literally, while I was waiting for the experiments runs and endpoints deployments on Azure, I've made an MVP of such Safari Extension myself:

 <hr>